-Elvis Presley played a show at one of America's great landmarks of "art-decco" architecture, the Pan-Pacific Auditorium in Los Angeles tonight in 1957.
+Elvis Presley played a show at the art decco landmark Pan-Pacific Auditorium in Los Angeles tonight in 1957.
 Afterward, two pinched-cheek conservatives from the local police department informed him that if he wiggled his hips like that again, he'd be arrested for indecency.
 The Los Angeles Times ran a story about The King's lewd movements the next morning, and at the show there the next night, the L.A.P.D.
 Vice Squad filmed the entire concert, in case they needed evidence.

 Buddy Holly lip synched two of his songs on Dick Clark's American Bandstand today in 1958.
 It would be his last major TV appearance before the plane crash that killed him the following year.